Is There a Cure for Type 1 Diabetes (Juvenile Diabetes)?

 I get so frustrated when someone suggests to me that I have been remiss in my treatment of diabetes, and did I not know there are "cures" out there?

 Trust me - I would like nothing more than to learn that there is a real, viable cure for Type 1 diabetes.
-Just do an Internet or YouTube search and your results will be plentiful and filled with advice.
+Just do an Internet search on the disease and your results will be plentiful and filled with advice.
 For example, just avoid dairy, eat raw food, add cinnamon to everything, go gluten-free, try this supplement or these injections, and you will be cured.

 But consider this: if there truly was a cure for Type 1 diabetes, don't you think it would be reported in mainstream media?
 Would not the millions of people that suffer from the disease be talking to their doctors and immediately implementing these "cures" for diabetes?